PeterVranken/ST4ForOctave/readMe.md

 convenient template engine.
 Intended output text is defined widely literal with intermingled template expressions.
 These expressions can refer to data objects, which are passed in to the template engine as native Java objects.
-Data object can be simple basic types or deeply nested data structures build from collections and showing recursive structures.
+Data objects can be simple basic types or deeply nested data structures built from collections and showing recursive structures.
 This normally requires a compiled Java class, which a well-defined, statically typed data object can be instantiated from.